 top of page

 Xiao Ting is a recipient of the Singapore National Arts Council Undergraduate Scholarship.
 She graduated from Lancaster Institute of Contemporary Arts (LICA), Lancaster University, UK, where she received the LICA prize for Outstanding Achievement in Theatre.
+Along with FERRY, she was a recipient of the Experimental Micro-Fellowship (Performance Space, 2021).
+Xiao Ting was also selected for the Asian Performing Arts Camp (Tokyo Festival, 2021).
+She is a core member of the Singapore Theatre Green Book working group.

 bottom of page